|Station Count||32 (Under construction)|

 Stage 3 consisting of thirteen stations between Mount Pleasant and Gardens by the Bay is scheduled for opening in Year 2021.
 Stevens station will interchange with the Downtown Line, Orchard with the North South Line, Outram Park with the East West Line and North East Line, and Marina Bay with the North South Line and Circle Line.

 Stage 4 consisting of eight stations between Founders’ Memorial and Bayshore.
-Seven stations between Tanjong Rhu and Bayshore are scheduled for opening in Year 2023, while Founders’ Memorial station is scheduled for opening in Year 2025.
+Seven stations between Tanjong Rhu and Bayshore were scheduled for opening in Year 2023, while Founders’ Memorial station is scheduled for opening in Year 2025.

 Stage 5 consisting of Bedok South and Sungei Bedok stations, along with the Changi mega depot, is scheduled for opening in Year 2024.
 The East Coast Integrated Depot will be a 36 ha four-in-one train and bus depot which will house trains for the TEL, East-West Line and Downtown Line in addition to buses.
 Sungei Bedok station will interchange with the Downtown Line.